The insurance agent's visits to homes, early 20th century UK

 Life insurance and why it was essential

-When I was a child in the early 1900s, almost everyone had life insurance because it was a dreadful stigma for there not to be enough money for a proper funeral.
-The insurance started as soon as a new baby was born, when the parents who could afford it would take out what was called a penny policy.
+When I was a child in the early 1900s, almost everyone had life insurance because it was a dreadful stigma for there not to be enough money to pay for a proper funeral.
+Without life insurance, the funeral would be very basic indeed, funded by the parish.

 There was also insurance for the contents of the house but not for the house itself because all the houses where I lived on the Huxley Estate in Edmonton (now Enfield) were rented, not owned.
 This was normal for wherever working class families lived.

 Agents were paid on commission.
 So a successful agent had to have an outgoing personality, seem trustworthy and have a persuasive tongue.
 He made it his business to know wherever there was a new baby and would do his utmost to get the business ahead of other agents.

-Our insurance man was Mr Clarke.
+Our insurance agent was Mr Clarke.
 My mother said time and time again what a nice man he was.
 Little did I know then that I would later marry his second son, Len.
 Len tended to keep himself to himself, so would never have had the outgoing personality to be an insurance agent.
 His sister, Doris, on the other hand, who was always ready with a smile and a "good morning" did join her father at the Prudential.